Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 The player unlocks more colours as they complete various events.
 These events will be filled in here as the game is developed:
 - The player can swim over specific parts of the ice to play sounds.
 These sounds will trigger events when played in the right order.
 - Certain fish will follow the player to a location.
 If the player strays too far from the goal while guiding the fish will swim back to its original location.
 - The player has to swim in specific patterns to match with the fish.
+For example, if there are fishes swimming in a figure 8 under the ice, the player needs to start skating in a figure 8 as well.
+They'll need to do so in the same area that the fish is swimming in, but they don't need to match up exactly with the fish.
+So if the fish is at the bottom of the 8, the player can start at the top of the 8 and then make an 8 from there.

 The player has no way of directly interacting with the wild life, as in they can not touch it.
 Any interaction they have will be distant.